 COVID-19 and Pediatric Cardiac Care

-No matter what is happening in the world, children with congenital heart disease are being born, and they need high-quality care.
+No matter what is happening in the world, children with congenital heart disease are being born, and they need care.
 While travel restrictions and health risks have temporarily suspended our in-person training exchanges, Children’s HeartLink is increasing remote engagement to provide timely information specific to COVID-19 and pediatric cardiac care, and redesigning our training to be delivered via remote technology.
 Read more in this message from Jackie Boucher.

 This page has been created to provide authoritative and timely resources about the coronavirus COVID-19 and pediatric cardiac care.
 Check back for regular updates.